dagrewal/nlp-disaster-app/README.md

 Once everything has finished running (**note** that the *train_classifier.py* script will take a while to run), navigate to `nlp-disaster-app` and run `gunicorn nlp-disaster-app:app` and navigate to **localhost:8000**.

 ## 3. Future Developments
-The model actually has poor predictive performance.
-It could be a task for the reader to improve the accuracy of the model by engineering new features and applying different supervised learning models.
+It could be a task for the reader to improve the accuracy of the model by engineering new features and applying different supervised learning models to improve the model performance.
 The reader could also create more visualizations to be included on the home page of the application.

 ## 4. Author
 [Daniel Grewal](https://github.com/dagrewal)